stebrech/stebre-site/en/arbeiten/weihnachtsbuch-und-das-resultierende-md-book-with-docraptor-repository.md

 ## Prince

-With the Markdown files I created, I could have implemented the book in InDesign or another layout program, as I wrote down a while ago in [[en/blog/crossmediale-textverarbeitung-mit-markdown|Crossmediale Textverarbeitung mit Markdown]].
+With the Markdown files I created, I could have implemented the book in InDesign or another layout program, as I wrote down a while ago in [Cross-media text processing with Markdown](/en/blog/cross-media-text-processing-with-markdown/).

 However, I wanted to solve it with the PDF Renderer [Prince](https://www.princexml.com/) – even if I had to spend a lot more time with it 😅.
 In addition to wanting to dig deeper and learn from it, the idea was to create a basis for future projects.
 The strength of CSS paged media is in repetition and standardized output.